 The program tc.exe is automatically built along with the rest of the ARW executables.
-This is a serial program that removes an existing typhoon, and may optionally bogus in a Rankine vortex for the new typhoon.
+However this is a serial program.
+For the time being, it is the best to build this program using serial and no-nesting options.

 Running tc.exe